 - A reporting and audit trail

-If you have all the 7 ingredients inhouse and your migration is technically quite simple (because you can use the upgrade path of the source for instance, or your source system has very little documents or pages) doing a migration yourself is certainly a good option.
-But like all other approaches for managing content migration, there are always things that can go wrong with manual content migrations.
-Here are a few:
+If you have all the 7 ingredients in-house and your migration is technically quite simple (because you can use the upgrade path of the source, for instance, or your source system has very few documents or pages), handling the migration yourself is certainly a viable option.

-Project owners will never copy paste content from one system to the other because this work is too simple for them.
-Instead, they will outsource it to their PA’s.
-These PA’s lack the knowledge and will make errors as the work is very error-prone.
-As a result, after the migration metadata will be incorrect and pages or documents appear on the wrong spot in the new system.
+Project owners will never copy and paste content from one system to the other because this work is too simple for them.
+Instead, they will outsource it to their PAs.
+Yet often these PAs lack knowledge and will make errors, as the work is very error-prone.
+As a result, after the migration, metadata will be incorrect, and pages or documents will appear in the wrong spot in the new system.

 Double entry

-It causes double entry.
 A manual migration can take weeks or months, during which any content already migrated must be maintained in two systems.
-All updates, deletes, and creation must be logged and replicated across both systems until the last piece of content is moved and the DNS flipped.
-And this is sometimes forgotten.
+All updates, deletes, and creation must be logged and replicated across both systems until the last piece of content is moved and the DNS is flipped.
+And this is often forgotten.

 Testing can go awry

-Because juniors that may lack the necessary experience are responsible for the migration, content can end up in the wrong location on the new system.
+Because juniors who may lack the necessary experience are often made responsible for the migration, content can end up in the wrong location on the new system.
 This leads to excessive costs because your development team can’t test the migration.
 They don’t know why is content ended up in the wrong place.
-Is it because of bad metadata or is because of a system error?
+Is it because of bad metadata or because of a system error?

 Delay

 In my view, understanding the source system and the specifics (read exceptions) of that source system is one of the main reasons for migration delays.
-There is no one that knows the source better than yourselves, so no problem there.
-But lack of understanding the target system and underestimating learning time is an important reason one for delays.
+No one knows the source better than yourselves, so no problem there.
+But a lack of understanding of the target system and underestimating learning time are important reasons for delays.

 Writing code